Paper PrINTING

 When exporting, some files will automatically embed the linked file to avoid this problem, but some will not.
 To be sure, please embed all linked files into your design file before exporting your print files.
 This will ensure that your file prints correctly, and all assets will be remain intact should T4P need to make adjustments to your print file.
 If you are working with Adobe, we recommend utilizing the “Package File” feature.

-• If your order requires custom contour cutting and you would like to provide the cut lines, please see the required specifications below.
-If you would prefer that we make the cut lines for you, we will do so, without proofing, at no extra cost.
+If you need us to setup cut lines for you, we will do so, without proofing, at no extra cost.
 You may request a digital proof for an additional $10 proofing fee.